 The site for this quiet fishing and farming town has stories about some of the people of the town, including Caesar, the town cat.
-There is an accommodation finder and local attractions include Castle Maclellan> completed in 1582 by Sir Thomas MacLellan of Bombie, whose coat of arms, along with those of his wives, appear over the entrance.
+There is an accommodation finder and local attractions include Historical Sites to Visit in and around Kirkcudbright/>.

 Kirkcudbright Summer Festivities website contains details of the events held in Kirkcudbright during the summer.
 Individual events include a Music Festival, Jazz Festival, Medieval Fayre, Children's Festival, Pipe Band Night, Scottish Nights, Wicker Man Festival, Vikings, Vintage Cars and Tattoo.

 Created by Dalbeattie Internet>, there are general Views of Galloway> as well as local attractions such as a lengthy text description of the history and background of Dundrennan Abbey> and Episcopalian Church, of Christ,> known as the "Leicester Quarrymens' Church".
 There is also a lot on Murdoch of the 'Titanic'> - the ship's officer who came from Dalbeattie.

 Highlights the concentration of bookshops, dealers and publishers in the town.
 There are also text-only pages on history and heritage, visitor attractions and accommodation.